 This indicator reminds you that the exterior lights are on.
-It comes on when the light switch is in either the ₹00€ or ₹0 position.
-If you turn the ignition switch to the ACCESSORY (I) or LOCK (0) position without turning off the light switch, this indicator will stay on.
-A reminder chime will also sound when you open the driver's door.
+It comes on when the light switch is in either the ⇒oo ∈ or ≡D position.
+If you turn the ignition switch to the ACCESSORY (I) or the LOCK (0) position without turning off the light switch, this indicator will remain on.
+A reminder chime will also sound when you open the driver's door and remove the key from the ignition switch.